venkat6369/practicals/README.md

-# practicals of Data science
+# Asessments of Data science
-# this is repo containing practicals of ds
+# this is repo containing Assesments of DS